CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 In order for machines to PXE boot, a requirement for MAAS provisioning, DHCP must be enabled on at least one untagged VLAN.
-DHCP servicing deployed machines, howerver, can use a tagged VLAN.
+DHCP servicing deployed machines, however, can use a tagged VLAN.
 Below, enable DHCP for your desired scenario.

 Under the 'Networks' tab choose a VLAN and enable DHCP: